Spin and orbital Edelstein effect in a bilayer system with Rashba interaction: Results and discussion

-Figure~\ref{fig:alpha}b shows that the sign of the OEE is controlled by the difference of the Rashba parameters, leading to a sign change for the case of equivalent layers ($m_A = m_B$ and $\alpha_A = \alpha_B$), related to a symmetry of the system discussed in the following subsection, and a second parameter-dependent case around $\alpha_B - \alpha_A \approx 0.28 \si{\electronvolt \angstrom}$.
-The OEE for equal Rashba parameters, shown in Fig. \ref{fig:masses}b, only shows a sign change for the case of the equivalent layer.
+Figure~\ref{fig:alpha}b shows that the sign of the OEE is controlled by the difference of the Rashba parameters, leading to a sign change for the case of equivalent layers ($m_A = m_B$ and $\alpha_A = \alpha_B$), related to the symmetry of the system discussed in the following subsection, and a two more parameter-dependent sign change around $\alpha_B - \alpha_A \approx \pm 0.3 \si{\electronvolt \angstrom}$.
+The OEE for equal Rashba parameters, shown in Fig. \ref{fig:masses}b, only shows a sign change for the case of equivalent layers.
 The sign change of $\alpha_B - \alpha_A$ and $m_B-m_A$, respectively, means a reversed orbital moment at each $\bk$ point, hence a reversed sense of rotation of the orbital moment along the iso-energy lines and a sign change of the OEE.
-One important difference between both cases, equal $m$ and equal $\alpha$, is the band independence of Equation \eqref{eq:lk_same_rashba}, since for the equal Rashba case, all bands exhibit the same sense of rotation of the orbital moments, giving the same sign of OEE in Figure \ref{fig:masses}b.
+One important difference between both cases, equal $m$ and equal $\alpha$, is the band independence of Eq.~\eqref{eq:lk_same_rashba}, since for the equal Rashba parameters case, all bands exhibit the same sense of rotation of the orbital moments, contributing with the same sign to the OEE in Fig.~\ref{fig:masses}b.

-Figures \ref{fig:alpha}c and \ref{fig:masses}c show the total Edelstein susceptibility combining spin and orbital contributions.
-In both cases, the OEE is larger than the SEE for a wide range of the corresponding parameters, which is in agreement with former work \cite{yoda2015current,salemi2019orbitally,johansson2021spin}.
-Both Figures highlight in green the regions where the absolute value of SEE is larger than that of OEE.
+In contrast to the SEE, which exists only due to SOC, orbital effects do not require SOC, which has been confirmed by studies on various systems without SOC, such as free-electron systems and chiral structures~\cite{Go2018, yoda2018orbital} by introducing different types of asymmetries.
+In Fig.~\ref{fig:alpha}b, the OEE at $\alpha_B =0$ ($\alpha_B - \alpha_A = -0.33\si{\electronvolt \text{\AA}}$ in the figure), although small, is not zero, showing that the OEE can occur in the absence of Rashba splitting in one of the layers.
+In the Appendix~\ref{App:A}, we further discuss a bilayer free-electron system without Rashba SOC, but with asymmetric effective masses, and show that here a finite OEE occurs, whereas the SEE vanishes.